bitovi/academy/src/technology-consulting/5-communication.md

 Not a single day should go by without some sort of observable progress.
 Let's say you have a feature or bug that takes multiple days to complete.
 It shouldn't be radio silence until the task is completed.
 You want to walk the line between being communicative and annoying.

 For example, when you start the work you change the status of the ticket and then open a pull request and mark it as Work in Progress (WIP).
 Be sure to push your work up at the end of each day.
-You may even reach out to your customer or a team member just to go over your work and make sure they independantly understand the ticket the same way.
+You may even reach out to your customer or a team member just to go over your work and make sure they independently understand the ticket the same way.

+Have an update prepared for standup for every task you’re working on.

 #### Tell before being asked